recp/cglm/README.md

 <br>

 <p align="center">
-Also known as <b>OpenGL Mathematics (glm) for C</b>, <b>cglm</b> provides fast and ergonomic math functions to ease graphics programming.
+A highly optimized 2D|3D math library.
+Also known as OpenGL Mathematics (glm) for C. <b>cglm</b> provides fast and ergonomic math functions to ease graphics programming.
 It is community friendly – feel free to report any bugs and issues you face. <br>
 <i>If you're using C++, you might want to check out <a href="https://github.com/g-truc/glm">GLM</a></i>
 </p>